-(Not every physician will administer this step) You will be instructed to stop taking birth control pills and begin taking Lupron.
-Lupron is administered to prevent you from ovulating spontaneously during the stimulation process.
-You may be required to take Lupron for approximately 14 – 21 days.
-You will continue Lupron until about two days prior to the egg retrieval.
-Lupron is given daily by a small injection just under the skin on the stomach.
+(Not every physician will administer this step) You will be instructed to stop taking birth control pills and begin taking a suppression medication.
+This is administered to prevent you from ovulating spontaneously during the stimulation process.
+You may be required to take this for approximately 14 – 21 days and you will continue until about two days prior to the egg retrieval.
+This is given daily by a small injection just under the skin on the stomach.
 Ice or a local anesthetic may be used to numb the area for the injection.
 Medical personnel from the fertility clinic will instruct you in detail regarding your injections.

 A woman normally develops and releases one egg per month during ovulation.
 You will begin taking injectable stimulation medications, called Gonadotropins, once or twice daily for approximately 8 to 21 days prior to egg retrieval.
 Gonadotropins replace your natural follicle-stimulating hormone (FSH) to trigger a uniform stimulation, which induces your ovaries to produce several mature eggs.
 You will be instructed by the fertility clinician on when and how to take each injection.
 Your dose may change based on your body’s response to the medication.
 Ultrasounds will track the number and size of your follicles and blood work will determine your estrogen levels.